 Master's degree in Chemical Engineering

-This master's degree aims to reach the second level of education in chemical engineering.
-Graduates will have a high ability to design products and processes related to chemical engineering.
-They will also have a strong professional grounding because their work placement and master's theses will be conducted primarily in the chemical industry, i.e. in companies and organisations outside the university.
+This master's degree aims to take graduates beyond their bachelor’s degree and acquire a higher level of expertise in chemical engineering.
+Graduates will be highly trained in designing products and processes related to chemical engineering.
+They will also have a strong professional grounding because their work placement and master's theses will be conducted primarily in the chemical industry (i.e. in companies and organisations outside the university).

 - Industries such as petrochemicals, pharmaceuticals and food processing